openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

         platforms and associated IDEs**.
 [Qt](http://qt.nokia.com/) 4.7.1
       and [QtCreator](http://qt.nokia.com/products/developer-tools/) 2.1 bring a
-      better and faster WebKit and support for the QML Declarative language, also supported in the KDE Development Platform 4.6 which in turn introduces a ˜Mobile Build Target™ for a thinner version of its libraries.
+      better and faster WebKit and support for the QML Declarative language, also supported in the KDE Development Platform 4.6 which in turn introduces a â€˜Mobile Build Targetâ€™ for a thinner version of its libraries.
 The GNOME 2.32 platform brings [Vala](http://live.gnome.org/Vala) and [Python](http://www.python.org/) support to [Anjuta](http://www.anjuta.org/) and Glib 2.26 supports Gsettings.
 11.4 ships with [GTK+](http://www.gtk.org/) 3 bringing improved device input handling, fully [Cairo](http://library.gnome.org/devel/cairo/) based drawing (with multiple backends) and much easier theming to developers who want to develop for the upcoming GNOME 3 release.
-For developers who are interested in working on LibreOffice, openSUSE offers the unique advantage of using a ˜split build™, making it easy to get involved.
+For developers who are interested in working on LibreOffice, openSUSE offers the unique advantage of using a â€˜split buildâ€™, making it easy to get involved.

 **Around 11.4**